Lachtan9K/spselit-javascript/09-Functions.md

 Only difference against example above is that we **assign value** to parameter `variableName`.
 In case that function is called without it or if provided argument is of type `undefined` it will by supplied by our value.

+Other option to get parameters in function is via **rest parameter syntax**.
+This one allows function to accept undefined number of arguments and access them as an array.
+Only one **rest parameter syntax** can be used in definition.
+It can be combined with other params, but it has to be **last** param.

+Syntax with **rest** parameters:

+    function functionName(variableName, ...restOfVariables) {
+        //code to execute

+        return 0;
+    }

+    functionName(20, 30, 40);

 ### Function expression (Anonymous functions)

 Other option how to construct functions is via function expression sometimes called anonymous function.